 Since getting my Sansamp VT bass pedal a while back and playing through it for several years now, I’d have to say that it is hands down one of the best bass pedals that I have ever owned.
 I’ve owned several other pedals over the years, including the very popular Sansamp Bass Driver DI.

-Being that both pedals are quite similar and are made by the same company, I will compare the two stomp-boxes and explain why I prefer the VT bass.
+Both pedals are quite similar, and they’re made by the same company.
+So, I’ll compare the two stomp-boxes and explain why I prefer the VT bass.